-Managing a team is a balancing act.
-They need direction, but if you’re too hands on then you can often stifle their process.
-What can a team leader do that doesn’t micromanage their team to death, but inspires them to greater heights of productivity?
-An agile workflow can help.
+Managing an agile team is a balancing act.
+Agile teams are self-directing, so what can a team leader do that doesn’t micromanage their team but inspires them to greater heights of productivity?
+Creating an agile workflow with workflow management software can help.

 What Is an Agile Workflow?

 The agile workflow is the set of steps required to complete an agile project or an agile product development cycle.
 Those iterative steps are known as agile sprints, which are short product development stages that have a defined timeline.

 At the end of each sprint, stakeholder and customer feedback is gathered to plan the next.
 The main purpose of an agile workflow is to provide a flexible agile project planning tool to maximize productivity and improve customer satisfaction.